Infants and Toddlers

 appropriate contrasted with practices that are not appropriate.

-alone are not enough to help plan and implement a program for infants and toddlers.
-While a clear definition of developmentally
+that the guidelines alone are not enough to help plan and implement a program for infants and toddlers.
+While a clear definition

-appropriate practice is a vital part of quality programming, it is not a substitute for curriculum.
-Curriculum provides a
+of developmentally appropriate practice is a vital part of quality programming, it is not a substitute for curriculum.
+Curriculum

-framework for pulling all the pieces of developmentally appropriate practice together - the what, why, and how you do things.
+provides a framework for pulling all the pieces of developmentally appropriate practice together - the what, why, and how

-It provides a vision of where developmentally appropriate practice will take you and guides you through the process of planning,
+you do things.
+It provides a vision of where developmentally appropriate practice will take you and guides you through the

-program.
-It gives you a framework for learning about each child and shows you how to respond to each child’s special
+you individualize your program.
+It gives you a framework for learning about each child and shows you how to respond to each

-circumstances, abilities, and learning style, and to each family.
-A curriculum based on developmentally appropriate practice
+child’s special circumstances, abilities, and learning style, and to each family.
+A curriculum based on developmentally

 • Planning and evaluating